manmatha-roy/manmatha-roy.github.io/index.md

   I am a researcher at the Indian Statistical Institute, Kolkata, where I am also pursuing a PhD under the joint supervision of
   <a href="https://isi.irins.org/profile/61161" target="_blank">Prof. Subhamoy Maitra</a> and
   <a href="https://sites.google.com/site/homepagearijitghosh/" target="_blank">Dr. Arijit Ghosh</a>.

-  My research interests are in Theoretical Computer Science, with a focus on Boolean-valued functions over discrete algebraic structures.
-  I investigate their structural properties and develop efficient algorithms for learning and testing these functions, with applications to cryptography, coding theory, and learning theory.
+My research lies in Theoretical Computer Science, with a particular focus on Boolean functions.
+I study their structural properties and design efficient algorithms for problems arising in cryptography, coding theory, and learning theory.
 </p>

 <p>